Date updated: April 13, 2021.

 Measures in favor of the industry

 Relief measures issued by the national government

-1 VAT exemption for all tourism and hotel services until 31 December 2020.
+1 VAT exemption for all tourist and hotel services until December 31, 2021.

 2Sales tax (VAT) of 5% for passenger air tickets.

 3 Special rate of 9% of the income tax for the construction and / or remodeling of new hotels, theme parks, ecotourism, agrotourism and nautical docks.

 4Temporary suspension of the energy surcharge for hotels, theme parks and recreation establishments.

 5Reduction of national consumption tax rates to zero percent (0%) for bars and restaurants.